filippo-orru/personal-site-hugo/content/about-me.md

 This is my hub for showcasing my latest personal projects and blog articles.

 ## Hobbies & interests
 In my free time, I like to go indoor climbing or work on my own dev projects.
 I'm currently {{< age-years 2001-07-25 />}} years ({{< age-hours-seconds 2001-07-25 />}}) old and live in Graz, Austria.
-Once I'm done with my Bachelor's degree in July 2022, I'm planning to go on a trip to south-east Asia -- I'm a living cliché, I know :)
+Now that I'm done with my Bachelor's degree, I'm planning to go on a trip to south-east Asia, starting in November 2022.
+I'm a living cliché, I know :)

 When I'm not working, programming or bouldering, I'm usually out with friends or playing badminton.